Goetsch–Winckler House: Later owners

 After Goetsch and Winckler moved out, the house was resold multiple times.
 Subsequent owners replaced the windows and strengthened the cantilevered carport canopy.
 By 1990, the house was owned by Elizabeth Halsted, who wished to sell the house due to its increasing maintenance issues.
 These problems included peeling varnish, leaks in the radiant-heating system's pipes, and poor drainage due to the flat roofs.
 The Goetsch–Winckler House was added to the National Register of Historic Places in 1995.
 The designer Dorian Lapadura briefly lived there that year.
 By 2001, the Frank Lloyd Wright Building Conservancy had received several complaints that the house was in disrepair, and the leaking roof was covered with a tarp.
 Members of the conservancy spent hundreds of hours discussing the house's preservation.
 The conservancy then bought the house two days before a foreclosure auction was to occur, taking out money from a Revolving Loan Fund.
 The conservancy then owned the house for 18 months, until 2002, and established a preservation easement requiring future owners to retain the house's original design and open it to the public four days a year.

 Audrey and Dan Seidman bought the house in 2007, though they primarily lived in Southern California, where Dan worked as a university admissions recruiter for MSU.
 The Seidmans both were interested in architecture, and Dan recalled that he had decided to buy the house after seeing a real estate listing for it.
 Audrey later said that the house was a "livable house for today" but could comfortably accommodate only two people.
 In the 13 years after they acquired the house, the Seidman family renovated it.
 The project included replacing damaged portions of the walls and ceilings, repairing broken decorations, and patching cracks in the concrete.
 Additionally, the electrical wiring and the heating system were upgraded.
 In 2020, the Seidman family placed the Goetsch–Winckler House for sale, saying that they had finished restoring the building and wanted to conserve another structure.

 Nathan Meyer, a longtime fan of Wright's work, bought the house with his family in December 2023.
 After purchasing the building, Meyer began restoring it.
 The work involved restoring the bathroom's original appearance, fixing the screen doors, and removing paint from the facade.
-The Meyer family used the Goetsch–Winckler House as a pied-à-terre, since the house had several issues such as low water pressure, a lack of air conditioning, and bug infestations, making it unsuitable as their primary residence.
-Meyer opened the house to visitors in late 2024.
+The Meyer family used the Goetsch–Winckler House as a pied-à-terre, later opening the house to visitors in late 2024.
 The Meyers initially gave private tours to visitors who contacted them through Instagram.
 They began renting out the house on Airbnb as a short-term rental that October.